goldin2008/Note/README.md

 • Speaks up and challenges assumptions to contribute to improving the firm's culture
 • Asks for and gives honest and constructive feedback across teams; seeks ways to continually develop self and supports others in their own development
 • Demonstrates an openness to feedback and willingness to learn from mistakes or when given guidance; aware of own impact on others to address own biases and those of others

+Establishing Trust and Collaboration:
+I initiated a cross-functional project to improve customer engagement by using machine learning.
+By collaborating with teams from marketing, sales, and customer support, we successfully implemented a recommendation system that increased customer satisfaction by 20%.
+I have consistently worked to establish trust among team members and create inclusive environments where all voices are heard and valued.
+By cultivating collaborative partnerships across various teams, I have fostered an atmosphere of cooperation and mutual support.

+Effective Communication:
+In a complex project meeting, I presented our data science findings to a non-technical executive team.
+I adapted my message to their level of understanding, facilitating a productive discussion that led to unanimous approval for project funding.
+I have adapted my communication style to different audiences, ensuring that messages are clear and accessible to all.
+I have also actively encouraged diverse perspectives and constructive debate, which has led to more inclusive decision-making processes.

+Advocating for Diversity and Inclusion:
+I actively participated in our firm's diversity and inclusion committee, which organized a series of workshops and events to raise awareness and educate employees.
+I have consistently advocated for and valued a culture of transparency, diversity, inclusion, equity, and respect among teams.
+I have actively participated in diversity initiatives and promoted the firm's commitment to diversity, equity, and inclusion.

+Refining Priorities and Developmental Goals:
+I have maintained regular check-ins with my manager to refine my priorities and developmental goals.
+This ongoing dialogue has helped me stay aligned with the changing needs of the organization and my own growth.

+Challenging Assumptions and Providing Feedback:
+During a project review, I challenged the assumption that a particular approach was the best one.
+Through open and constructive debate, we discovered a more efficient method that saved the team three months of work.
+I have actively spoken up and challenged assumptions when necessary to contribute to improving the firm's culture.
+Additionally, I have asked for and given honest and constructive feedback across teams, seeking ways to continually develop myself and supporting others in their development.

+Openness to Feedback and Learning:
+I have consistently demonstrated an openness to feedback and a willingness to learn from mistakes or guidance.
+I am aware of my own impact on others and have made efforts to address my own biases and those of others to create a more inclusive and equitable environment.

 4 - Risk, Controls, and Conduct